waxbetty/Sushi-fork-1/readme.md

 - z-index
 - visibility

 Open `before.html` in VS Code.
-This is often referred to as tag soup - it makes little sense to anyone looking at the code.
+This style of code is often referred to as "tag soup" - it makes little sense to anyone looking at the code.

 Note the lack of semantics and the preponderance of visual markup code in the HTML.
 This is how HTML was written from the late 90's to about a decade ago and is similar to how HTML emails are written today.
+It is still possible to find this kind of HTML in use.

 Open `index.html`.
 This is an HTML5 document that uses semantic HTML.
+Note the impact of semantics and how the content is understandable.

 Open `index.html` in Chrome using Go Live.
 Note the defaults for margins and padding used to display the body and the unordered list (`<ul>`).